-Overall we expect that our net general corporate expenses for all of calendar 2012 will be higher than 2011 due to higher expected litigation and related expenses and environmental remediation and related expenses.
-If our current expectations regarding the number of cases or sites in which we expect to be involved during 2012, or if the nature of such cases or sites were to change, our corporate expenses could be higher than we currently estimate and involve amounts that are material.
+Overall we expect that our net general corporate expenses for all of calendar 2012 will be higher than 2011 due to higher environmental remediation and related expenses.
+If our current expectations regarding the number of cases or sites in which we expect to be involved during 2012, or if the nature of such cases or sites, were to change, our corporate expenses could be higher than we currently estimate and involve amounts that are material.

-Loss on Prepayment of Debt and Interest Expense - In June 2012, our Chemicals Segment entered into a new \$400 million term loan.
-Our Chemicals Segment used a portion of the net proceeds of the term loan to redeem the remaining outstanding 6.5% Senior Secured Notes due April 2013 (€279.2 million principal amount outstanding).
+Loss on Prepayment of Debt and Interest Expense - In June 2012, our Chemicals Segment entered into a \$400 million term Ioan.
+Our Chemicals Segment used a portion of the net proceeds of the term Ioan to redeem the remaining outstanding 6.5% Senior Secured Notes due April 2013 (\notin 279.2 million principal amount outstanding).
 As a result, we recognized an aggregate \$7.2 million pre-tax charge in the second quarter of 2012 related to the early extinguishment of debt, consisting of the call premium paid, interest from the June 14, 2012 indenture discharge date to the July 20, 2012 redemption date and the write-off of unamortized deferred financing costs and original issue discount associated with the redeemed Senior Notes.
-On March 24, 2011, our Chemicals Segment redeemed €80 million of its 6.5% Senior Secured Notes, and borrowed under its European revolving credit facility.
+On March 24, 2011, our Chemicals Segment redeemed \notin 80 million of its 6.5% Senior Secured Notes, and borrowed under its European revolving credit facility.
 As a result, we recognized a \$3.3 million pre-tax interest charge related to the prepayment of the 6.5% Senior Secured Notes in the first quarter of 2011, consisting of the call premium and the write-off of unamortized deferred financing costs and original issue discount associated with the redeemed Senior Notes.
+During the third quarter of 2011, Kronos repurchased in open market transactions an aggregate \notin 30.4 million principal amount of its Senior Secured Notes (including \notin 3.0 million for which settlement did not occur until October 2011), we recognized a \$.1 million net gain on these repurchases.
 See Note 9 to our Condensed Consolidated Financial Statements.

-Interest expense decreased to \$14.4 million in the second quarter of 2012 from \$15.9 million in the second quarter of 2011 and \$27.9 million in the first six months of 2012 from \$33.1 million in the same period of 2011 primarily due to the net effects of the prepayment and open market purchases of a portion of the 6.5% Senior Secured Notes made in the third and fourth quarters of 2011.
+Interest expense decreased to \$14.6 million in the third quarter of 2012 from \$15.2 million in the third quarter of 2011 and \$42.5 million in the first nine months of 2012 from \$48.3 million in the same period of 2011 primarily due to the net effects of the prepayment and open market purchases of a portion of the 6.5% Senior Secured Notes made in the first, third and fourth quarters of 2011.
 We expect interest expense for the remainder of 2012 to be comparable to the same periods in 2011 due to the net effect of higher average outstanding debt levels associated with borrowings under Kronos' new term loan and European revolver, and lower average interest rates on outstanding borrowings, as Kronos' term loan and European revolver bear interest at a lower average interest rate compared to the redeemed 6.5% Senior Notes and to continued lower average balances of outstanding borrowings at NL and CompX in 2012.